Where are they now? The last Spurs team that won a trophy in 2008

 The highlight of those later years undoubtedly came at Trabzonspor, taking a literal approach to kicking racism out of football, having been subjected to abuse by Fenerbahce midfielder Emre.

-The stocky midfielder became Sunderland’s trusty Steed that summer.
+The stocky midfielder became Sunderland’s trusty Steed in the summer of 2008.
 He made over 100 appearances across three seasons for the Black Cats before returning to France, signing for Saint-Etienne in 2011.

-A decade later, at the age of 41, he’s still turning out in France for lower-league non-professional side Limonest Saint-Didier.
+A decade later, at the age of 41, he was still turning out in France for lower-league non-professional side Limonest Saint-Didier.
+We still haven’t heard a retirement announcement from the former Fulham man.

 Tainio would also rock up alongside Chimbonda and Malbranque at the Stadium Of Light in 2008.